Moore's Conjecture for Polyhedral Products: Introduction

 In this paper we consider Moore's conjecture, and the notions of being elliptic or hyperbolic, in the context of polyhedral products.
 Let $K$ be a simplicial complex on $m$ vertices.
 For $1\leq i\leq m$, let $(X_{i},A_{i})$ be a pair of pointed $CW$-complexes, where $A_{i}$ is a pointed subspace of $X_{i}$.
 Let $\uxa=\{(X_{i},A_{i})\}_{i=1}^{m}$ be the sequence of $CW$-pairs.
 For each simplex (face) $\sigma\in K$, let $\uxa^{\sigma}$ be the subspace of $\prod_{i=1}^{m} X_{i}$ defined by

 The \emph{polyhedral product} determined by \uxa\ and $K$ is

 The topology of polyhedral products has received a great deal of attention recently due to their central role in toric topology~\cite{BBCG1,BP,GT1,GT2,IK}.
-Important special cases include \emph{moment-angle complexes} $\zk$, when each pair $(X_{i},A_{i})$ equals $(D^{2},S^{1})$, and \emph{generalized moment-angle complexes} $\zk(D^{n},S^{n-1})$, when each pair $(X_{i},A_{i})$ equals $(D^{n},S^{n-1})$.
+Important special cases include \emph{moment-angle complexes} $\zk$, when each pair $(X_{i},A_{i})$ equals $(D^{2},S^{1})$, and \emph{generalized moment-angle complexes} $\zk(D^{n},S^{n-1})$, when each pair $(X_{i},A_{i})$ equals $(D^{n},S^{n-1})$ for $n\geq 2$.
+By~\cite{BP}, each generalized moment-angle complex is a finite, simply-connected $CW$-complex, so Moore's Conjecture may be considered.

 To state our results some definitions are needed.
 Write $[m]$ for the vertex set $\{1,\ldots,m\}$.
 Let~$\Delta^{m-1}$ be the standard $m$-simplex with vertex set $[m]$.
 The faces of~$\Delta^{m-1}$ can be identified with sequences $(i_{1},\ldots,i_{k})$ for $1\leq i_{1}<\cdots <i_{k}\leq m$.
 If $K$ is a simplicial complex on the vertex set $[m]$ then a sequence $\sigma=(i_{1},\ldots,i_{k})$ is a \emph{missing face} of $K$ if $\sigma\notin K$.
 It is a \emph{minimal missing face} of $K$ if no proper subsequence of $\sigma$ is a missing face of $K$.